Social science: History

 The foundation of social sciences in the West implies conditioned relationships between progressive and traditional spheres of knowledge.
 In some contexts, such as the Italian one, sociology slowly affirms itself and experiences the difficulty of affirming a strategic knowledge beyond philosophy and theology.

 Around the start of the 20th century, Enlightenment philosophy was challenged in various quarters.
 After the use of classical theories since the end of the scientific revolution, various fields substituted mathematics studies for experimental studies and examining equations to build a theoretical structure.
 The development of social science subfields became very quantitative in methodology.
 The interdisciplinary and cross-disciplinary nature of scientific inquiry into human behaviour, social and environmental factors affecting it, made many of the natural sciences interested in some aspects of social science methodology.
 Examples of boundary blurring include emerging disciplines like social research of medicine, sociobiology, neuropsychology, bioeconomics and the history and sociology of science.
 Increasingly, quantitative research and qualitative methods are being integrated in the study of human action and its implications and consequences.
 In the first half of the 20th century, statistics became a free-standing discipline of applied mathematics.
 Statistical methods were used confidently.

 In the contemporary period, Karl Popper and Talcott Parsons influenced the furtherance of the social sciences.
 Researchers continue to search for a unified consensus on what methodology might have the power and refinement to connect a proposed "grand theory" with the various midrange theories that, with considerable success, continue to provide usable frameworks for massive, growing data banks; for more, see consilience.
 The social sciences will for the foreseeable future be composed of different zones in the research of, and sometimes distinct in approach toward, the field.

 The term "social science" may refer either to the specific sciences of society established by thinkers such as Comte, Durkheim, Marx, and Weber, or more generally to all disciplines outside of "noble science" and arts.
 By the late 19th century, the academic social sciences were constituted of five fields: jurisprudence and amendment of the law, education, health, economy and trade, and art.

 Around the start of the 21st century, the expanding domain of economics in the social sciences has been described as economic imperialism.

+A distinction is usually drawn between the social sciences and the humanities.
+Classicist Allan Bloom writes in The Closing of the American Mind (1987):

 Branches

 The social science disciplines are branches of knowledge taught and researched at the college or university level.
 Social science disciplines are defined and recognized by the academic journals in which research is published, and the learned social science societies and academic departments or faculties to which their practitioners belong.
 Social science fields of study usually have several sub-disciplines or branches, and the distinguishing lines between these are often both arbitrary and ambiguous.

-The following are problem areas, applied social sciences and discipline branches within the social sciences.
+The following are widely-considered to be social sciences: